JeffreyZhao/wind/README.md

     Jscex.Async.start(drawClockAsync(1000));

-We build an async operation <code>drawClockAsync</code>, we wrote an infinite loop in the mothod.
-In each iteration we draw a clock with current time and call <code>Jscex.Async.sleep</code> method, the sleep operation **blocks** the code for 1 seconds.
+We wrote an infinite loop in the async method <code>drawClockAsync</code>, in each iteration we draw a clock with current time and call <code>Jscex.Async.sleep</code> method, the sleep operation **blocks** the code for 1 seconds.

 How can we block the code without the support of runtime?
-The magic here is: we are not execute the code we wrote actually, the <code>Jscex.compile</code> method accept the function we provide and convert it into another:
+The magic here is: we are not actually executing the code we wrote, the <code>Jscex.compile</code> method accept the function we provide and convert it into another (it's not necessory for us to understand the code currently):

     function (interval) {
         var $_builder_$ = Jscex.builders["async"];